Non Sequitur by Wiley Miller for October 06, 2022

 46. Missing large

-ucomicsrwd Premium Member over 1 year ago
+ucomicsrwd Premium Member about 2 years ago

 Where’s the CAMERA?